2ndSightLab/ai-tracker/fixed.md

 The way I'm ordering this is weird sorry.
 I write the date/time and stuff I did between the two dates and times is bottom up.
 Probably should do it dff but just notes.

+## 8/17/2026

+🟢 Clear tracker errors is still not correctly clearing errors.

 ## 8/16/2026

+🟢 account resource should be under the account heading - is missing and should have id associated with it

+🟢 Projects still failing to review and correctly understand organization configuration - fixed again and logged mistakes.

+🟢 Various errors re-introduced by orchestrator.

+🟢 Remove XML from error files.
+Encoded error message ONLY.

 🟢 Fixed: No errror are associated with the nodes anymore.
 Errors need to be logged to this path where IDs are the ids in the config not aws IDS.